gradle/gradle/design-docs/continuous-delivery-for-c-plus-plus.md

     - Build `debug` variant where possible
     - Build shared library variants
     - Build for the current Operating System and architecture

+## Story: Support Clang compiler

+### Test cases

+- Build all types of binaries from all supported languages using Clang.
+- Change test apps to detect which compiler is used to compile and assert that the correct compiler is being used.

 ## Story: Defer creation of binaries